silverbulletmd/silverbullet/website/Guide/Deployment/Cloudflare and Portainer.md

 ![](Guide/Deployment/Cloudflare%20and%20Portainer/setup-tunnel-1.png)
 Click on **Create Tunnel**.
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/setup-tunnels-2.png)
 Choose a name for your tunnel, I chose "myhome", very imaginative again 😛.
-And click on **Save Tunnel**.
+And then click on **Save Tunnel**.
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/setup-tunnels-3.png)

-Since we have already set up a container of cloudflare, just copy the token you are given.
-And be careful, if someone gets your token will be able to make a tunnel connection to your server.
+Since we have already set up a container of Cloudflare, just copy the token you are given.
+And be careful, if someone gets your token they will be able to make a tunnel connection to your server.
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/setup-tunnels-4_2.png)

 Now that you have the token value of your tunnel, it's time to configure the cloudflare container in Portainer.
 Let's go there.

-Go to **App Tempaltes** > **Custom Templates** > **Edit**.
+Go to **App Templates** > **Custom Templates** > **Edit**.
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/deploy-stack-3.png)
 Replace “your-token-value-here!” with your token value.
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/setup-tunnels-6.png)